 “Generic” is always an enemy of good storytelling.
 Mere disconnected animal sound effects can kill the best animator’s artistry.
 Library sounds are often quite limiting, requiring many hours of finessing.
 Ultimately, their usefulness is finite.

 A sound-effect library roar can deflate a monster’s menace and believability.
-If it mirrors roars in other projects and without a living connection to the action and tone of a scene, you risk severing the audience’s connection with the story.
+If it mirrors roars in other projects and without a living connection to the action and tone and physical choreography of a scene, you risk severing the audience’s connection with the characters and the story.

 Creature voice acting is problem solving

-Creatures vocals often go far beyond what can be scripted.
-This is why it calls for a great deal of on-the-fly problem solving and inventiveness of a special kind of actor- more so than regular scripted VO.
+Creatures vocals often go far beyond what can be scripted or even described.
+It flows from visuals and the “answer” of what is needed isn’t always obvious.
+It calls for a great deal of on-the-fly problem solving and inventiveness of a special kind of actor- more so than regular scripted VO.

 There are usually no written lines of dialogue and producers may not even know specifically what they want or need.
 This means more proactive creative “heavy lifting” for the creature voice actor.
 What starts as an unknown is revealed by the voice actor, like a kind of magic trick, literally pulling a rabbit (or any creature) out of your hat.